-- Run to your side - Key offside tackle (Read). - o If QB rolls your way, pivot and observe until he gets near the numbers; then trail. - Hand off to RB verify QB is out of danger before giving him up. - Pivot and move your focus to blocks ahead of the runner (you do not have the spot). - Trail play stay back look for cheap shots and Personal Fouls. - Be aware of possible fumbles and reverse mechanics. - Be a good Dead Ball Official. - Run Away from you - Key offside tackle (Read).
+- If QB rolls your way, pivot and observe until he gets near the numbers; then trail.
+Hand off to RB verify QB is out of danger before giving him up. - Pivot and move your focus to blocks ahead of the runner (you do not have the spot). - Trail play stay back look for cheap shots and Personal Fouls. - Be aware of possible fumbles and reverse mechanics. - · Be a good Dead Ball Official.

+Run Away from you